|Welcome | Log In|

 Until I Break, released in 2016 is about two boys: One, a star athlete and top student with a deep-seated need to prove himself.
 The other, a chip-on-his-shoulder quarterback who will never settle for second best.
 When gunshots echo through the halls of Broadmeadow High School, whose finger is on the trigger? http://www.karabietzauthor.com

 Kayla Cagan is from Houston, Texas.
-Piper Perish is her debut YA novel, it's companion, Art Boss, is Chronicle Books in Fall 2018.
+Piper Perish is her debut YA novel, and it's companion, Art Boss, will be published in Fall 2018.
 Her short plays and monologues have been published by Applause Books and Smith and Kraus.
 She has also contributed comics and essays to assorted collections, including Girl Crush Zine, Womanthology, and Unite and Take Over: Stories Inspired by the Smiths.
 Cagan lives with her husband, screenwriter Josh A. Cagan and their dog, chihuahua Banjo L. Cagan, in Los Angeles. http://kaylacagan.com/

 Her first novel, Mudbound, was published in 2008 by Algonquin Books of Chapel Hill, HarperCollins Canada, and Random House UK.
 It won the Bellwether Prize, founded by Barbara Kingsolver and awarded biennially to an unpublished debut novel that addresses issues of social justice, and an Alex Award from the American Library Association.
 Mudbound was also the NAIBA Fiction Book of the Year and was longlisted for the International IMPAC Dublin Literary Award.
 It was one of 30 titles chosen for the 2013 World Book Night book giveaway.
 Paste Magazine named it one of the Top Ten Debut Novels of the Decade.